 7 Tips for Dialing Down the Toxicity in Your Life

-If you thought that the biggest word of 2018 was “extra” or “woke,” we’re about to rock your world.
-The real number-one word of the year?
-Toxic, at least according to the Oxford English Dictionary.
-And whether you use it to describe friendships, the way we treat the environment, or your relationship with the news, it probably crops up in your own life.
-Knowing that toxicity has become so ever-present that it was recognized by Oxford, we want more than ever to help minimize it for you.
-Life’s too short to be toxic!
-We reached out to relationship and mental health experts for their advice for keeping things positive — here’s what they had to say.
+Whether you use it to describe friendships, the way we treat the environment, or your relationship with the news, the word "toxic" probably crops up in your own life.
+Knowing that toxicity has become so ever-present, we want more than ever to help minimize it for you.
+Life's too short to be toxic!
+We reached out to relationship and mental health experts for their advice for keeping things positive — here's what they had to say.

 1. Take stock of your relationships.
 Toxicity can easily creep into almost any relationship.
 If you have a sneaking suspicion that the bad vibes you've been feeling lately are actually rooted in toxicity, you need to evaluate how you relate to everyone who is closest to you.
 Licensed professional counselor and coach Anahid Lisa Derbabian recommends that you consider how mutually respectful, supportive, safe, and positive each of your relationships is.
 This kind of assessment can help you figure out where the toxicity needs to be tackled.

 2. Beware of contagious attitudes and emotions.
 Like laughter and yawning, feelings and moods can be catching — and that can be dangerous.
 “Surrounding yourself with toxic people means you end up toxic," Happy Brain Science chief happiness officer Scott Crabtree says.
 “Surrounding yourself with positive people means you end up more positive."
 Once you've identified the relationships that are especially toxic in your universe, you might consider stepping back from them so you're not absorbing the negative.